Development Services - Planning Department

 Land Use Permits can only be approved for a Legal Lot, which is a lot, parcel or tract of land created prior to September 1, 1972, or after that date by Subdivision Review or exempted by the Board of County Commissioners.
 Any division of land under 35 acres since that date must go through Subdivision Review.

 Our residents and visitors value dark skies they don't enjoy in the city.
 All new outdoor lighting, including replacement fixtures, are required to meet Section 5.4.4 of the Archuleta County Land Use Regulations, in particular:

 - Full cut-off fixture--light cannot shine up into the sky.

 - Fully shielded fixture with opaque or translucent shielding--bulb light cannot be visible.

-NEW FOR LAND USE PERMITS
+PUBLIC INFO ONLINE FOR LAND USE PERMITS

 Citizen Access for Planning & Building permits is now available online.
 Look up development information and plans, via the Accela hosted website:

 (Note: Our mobile app is still a work in progress.
 For best results, access via a desktop connection.)

 The Archuleta County Land Use Regulations apply to all development of buildings, structures, and uses of land in unincorporated Archuleta County.
 Any complaints shall be in writing and signed by the complainant.
 The County shall not be obligated to investigate complaints not filed in writing.

 Land Use Complaint Form (PDF).